 If this is your first introduction to formal Zen practice, we hope you will enjoy it and come back many more times.

 Practice at the Center follows a simple order.
 A formal practice session, as happens on Thursday evening or Sunday morning, consists of several elements.
-These include sitting meditation, walking meditation, chanting of sutras, and listening to a Dharma Talk by our teacher, Sandy Stewart.
-Opportunity is also provided for private, one-on-one interviews with Sandy.
+These include sitting meditation, walking meditation, chanting of sutras, and listening to a Dharma Talk or participating in a discussion by either the Center’s teacher or a senior Student.